toliaqat/xenon-wiki/Bootstrap-Service-Tutorial.md

      *
      * If the task is already in progress, or it has completed, the POST will be ignored.
      *
-     * This method can be called at your {@link ServiceHost#start()} to trigger the task
+     * This callback can be registered to
-     * at node start up.
-     * The call will happen in every node start, but service options and implementation guarantees
-     * actual logic will be performed only once within entire node group.
+     *   {@link ServiceHost#registerForServiceAvailability(CompletionHandler, boolean, String...)}.
      *
+     *
+     * The call will happen in every node start, but service options and implementation
+     *  guarantees actual logic will be performed only once within entire node group.
+     *
-     * Example how to call this method:
+     * Example of how to register this callback in ServiceHost:
      * <pre>
      * {@code
+     *   @Override
+     *   public ServiceHost start() throws Throwable {
+     *     super.start();
+     *     // starts other services
+     *
-     *     SampleBootstrapService.startTask(this, ServiceUriPaths.DEFAULT_NODE_SELECTOR,
+     *     registerForServiceAvailability(SampleBootstrapService.startTask(h), true,
      *                                      SampleBootstrapService.FACTORY_LINK);
+     *     // ...
      *   }
+     * }
      * </pre>
      *
      * @param host a service host
-     * @param selectorPath node selector url path
-     * @param factoryLink url path to check the service availability in node group */ public static void startTask(ServiceHost host, String selectorPath, String factoryLink) {
+     */
+    public static CompletionHandler startTask(ServiceHost host) {
-        CompletionHandler ch = (o, e) -> {
+        return (o, e) -> {
             if (e != null) {
-                // service is not yet available, reschedule host.schedule(() -> {
-                    startTask(host, selectorPath, factoryLink);
-                }, host.getMaintenanceIntervalMicros(), TimeUnit.MICROSECONDS);
+                host.log(Level.SEVERE, Utils.toString(e));
                 return;
             }

             // create service with fixed link
+            // POST will be issued multiple times but will be converted to PUT after the first one.
             ServiceDocument doc = new ServiceDocument();
             doc.documentSelfLink = "preparation-task";
             Operation.createPost(host, SampleBootstrapService.FACTORY_LINK)